Andrewchik/server-test/README.md

 - **middleware**: Includes custom middleware functions for authentication and error handling.

 This architecture ensures that our application is scalable, maintainable, and follows best practices for building modern web applications.

+### Business Logic

+Our application's business logic is centered around managing books and user authentication.
+Here's an overview of the key business logic components:

+#### Books Management

+- **Creating Books**: Users can create new books by providing details such as title, author, and description.
+This functionality is available through the RESTful API and GraphQL.

+- **Updating Books**: Existing books can be updated by specifying their unique ID.
+Users can modify the title and description of books using the RESTful API.

+- **Fetching Books**: Books can be retrieved in multiple ways:
+  - RESTful API: Allows users to fetch individual books by ID, get a list of all books, and fetch books specific to a user.
+  - GraphQL: Provides flexibility in querying data, including fetching all books in a single request.

+- **Deleting Books**: Books can be deleted by specifying their unique ID.
+When a book is deleted through the RESTful API, it is transferred to the user's collection of "My Books."

+#### User Authentication

+- **JWT Authentication**: Our application uses JSON Web Tokens (JWT) for user authentication.
+When a user logs in, they receive a JWT token, which is included in subsequent requests to authenticate and authorize the user.

+- **User Registration**: New users can register by providing their username and password.
+The password is securely hashed and stored in the database.

+- **User Login**: Registered users can log in by providing their credentials (username and password).

+- **Authorization**: Authenticated users have specific privileges:
+  - Creating and updating books (if they are the authors).
+  - Deleting books (if they are the authors).
+  - Fetching books, including their own collection of "My Books."

+#### Error Handling

+We've implemented error handling to ensure that our application provides informative error responses to clients.
+This includes handling validation errors, authentication failures, and other potential issues that may arise during request processing.

+#### Security

+Security is a paramount concern in our application:
+- Passwords are securely hashed and stored.
+- JWT tokens are used for secure user authentication.
+- Proper validation and input sanitization are applied to prevent security vulnerabilities.

+### Additional Details

+We've strived to follow best practices in our application's architecture and development, including:
+- Implementing separation of concerns by organizing code into models, controllers, routes, and GraphQL schemas.
+- Using middleware for authentication and error handling.
+- Employing a modular folder structure for maintainability.

+Our application's architecture is designed to be scalable, maintainable, and secure, providing a solid foundation for future enhancements and improvements.

 ## Contributing